InnocentZero/C_CPP_Notes/src/notes/registers.md

 Data registers consists of four 32-bit data registers, which are used for arithmetic, logical and other operations.

 They are mostly used for storing temporary variables during instruction execution.
+They are mostly meant to do arithmetic manipulation.

 Data registers are again classified into 4 types they are:

-- AX: This is known as the accumulator register.
-Its 16 bits are split into two 8-bit registers, AH and AL, allowing it to execute 8-bit instructions as well.
-In 8086 microprocessors, it is used in the arithmetic, logic, and data transfer instructions.
-One of the numbers involved in manipulation and division must be in AX or AL.
+- AX: Accumulator register.
+Its bits are split into two registers, AH and AL, allowing it to execute half bit-width instructions as well.
-- BX: This is called a Base register.
-It has 16 bits and is split into two registers with 8 bits each, BH and BL.
-An address register is the BX register.
-It typically includes a data pointer for indirect addressing that is based, based indexed, or register-based.
+- BX: Base register.
+Split into BH and BL.
-- CX: This is known as the Count register.
-Its 16 bits are split into two 8-bit registers, CH and CL, allowing it to execute 8-bit instructions as well.
+- CX: Count register.
 This acts as a counter for loops.
-It facilitates the development of program loops.
-Shift/rotate instructions and string manipulation both allow the use of the count register as a counter.
 - DX: This is known as the Data register.
-Its 16 bits are split into two 8-bit registers, DH and DL so that it can execute 8-bit instructions as well.
 In I/O operations, the data register can be used as a port number.
-It is also applied to division and multiplication.

 ### Pointer registers